Aristide Blank: Early life

 Born in Bucharest on the first day of 1883 (New Style: January 13), Aristide was the son of Mauriciu Blank.
-Through his paternal lineage, he belonged to the Sephardi minority within the local Jewish community.
-The clan, originally known as Derrera el Blanco, had first settled in Wallachia during the 18th century, but their Judaism prevented them from obtaining naturalization.
+Through his paternal lineage, he belonged to the Sephardi minority within the local Jewish community, and was distantly related to linguist Moses Gaster.
+His clan, originally known as Derrera el Blanco, had first settled in Wallachia during the 18th century, but their Judaism prevented them from obtaining naturalization.
 Martinho de Brederode, Portuguese ambassador to Romania in 1920, described Aristide as the first Jew to have ever made his way into Romania's high society.
 By then, the family's ethnic background was still largely unknown to the Romanian public, with the Jewish publication Mântuirea noting in 1920 that Aristide was of "obscure origin".
-As reported in 1924 by L'Univers Israélite, he was fully assimilated, "Jewish only in origin"; the same year, Opinia reported that Blank was "a Semite seen by other Jews as a renegade [...] assimilated to the point of exhibiting all Romanian vices, [and] the parent of Romanian Christian children".
+As reported in 1924 by L'Univers Israélite, he was fully assimilated, "Jewish only in origin"; the same year, Opinia newspaper assessed that Blank was "a Semite seen by other Jews as a renegade [...] assimilated to the point of exhibiting all Romanian vices, [and] the parent of Romanian Christian children".
+In the early 1910s, the junior banker reportedly endorsed Radu D. Rosetti's movement in support of cremation.

-Circa 1880, Mauriciu was entering the financial elite of the newly established Principality of Romania, having served as head of the Marmorosch Blank Bank (BMB) since 1874.
-At the time of Aristide's birth, it was the most powerful private bank in the Romanian Kingdom.
+Around 1880, Mauriciu was entering the financial elite of the newly established Principality of Romania, having served as head of the Marmorosch Blank Bank (BMB) since 1874.
+At the time of Aristide's birth, it was the most powerful private bank in the fledgling Romanian Kingdom.
 Blank's political friend and enemy, Constantin Argetoianu, claims that Mauriciu had a marriage of convenience to Aristide's mother Betina Goldenberg, who was "ugly as well as vulgar, avaricious as well as venomous".
+She was contrarily described by her Rabbi, Jacob Itzhak Niemirower, as "pious" in her Judaism, "a symbol of the Hebrew concept of life [as] both festive and holy."
 One of Aristide's sisters was married off to another financier, Adalbert Csillag, who would experience complete bankruptcy.
 Another sister, Margot, married industrialist Herman Spayer, whose residence on Batiștei Street was briefly used by the BMB.
 The family finally received Romanian citizenship in 1883, shortly after Aristide's birth.

 According to a hostile note by French journalist Jean Mourat, Blank Jr was "raised in luxury, so as to keep up with good traditions."
 Aristide received an elite education, and was possessed of an artistic sensibility; however, Argetoianu portrays him as "highly intelligent [but] lacking a serious culture", his main attributes being ambition, jealousy, and eventually paranoia.
 He became a published poet in his teenage years.
 In 1899 Foaia Populară put out his debut poem, Bătrâna; this was followed in April 1900 by Despărțire, a pastiche from Eduard von Feuchtersleben that he signed as "Aristide Blanc", also in Foaia Populară in April 1900.
 Blank took a graduation diploma from the University of Bucharest Faculty of Law and Philosophy.
 His first career from 1904 was as a lawyer affiliated with the bar association of Bucharest.
-In October 1908, he announced his engagement to Marietta Culoglu, daughter of politician Emanoil Culoglu, the "distinguished nationalist", and herself noted as an activist for women's suffrage.
-Blank married her in January 1909, with a civil ceremony attended by Vintilă Brătianu, Emil Costinescu, and Vasile Morțun.